pharo-ai/ngram/README.md

 ## What are n-grams?

-[N-gram](https://en.wikipedia.org/wiki/N-gram) is a sequence of n elements (number n is called the order of n-gram), usually words.
-The concept of n-grams is widely used in [natural language processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing).
+[N-gram](https://en.wikipedia.org/wiki/N-gram) is a sequence of n elements, usually words.
+Number n is called the order of n-gram The concept of n-grams is widely used in [natural language processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing).
 A text can be split into n-grams - sequences of n words.
 Consider the following text:
 ```
 I do not like green eggs and ham
 ```